Anytime 3D Object Reconstruction using Multi-modal Variational Autoencoder: Experiments

 \section{Experiments}

-In order to verify the proposed method, we use the Pascal3D dataset~\cite{pascal3D}.
-The dataset provides the split of train and test in the manual.
-For the purpose of concrete verification, we also evaluate the proposed method on the reversed split case as well; that is, we train our network on the test split and validate it on the train split.
-While transmitting the latent variable, some elements can be lost or can be rejected at various rates.
-To simulate that effect, in this experiment, the missing ratios (or probability) of elements are set to 30, 50, 70, and 90\%.
-Since there are also the images of multi-object scenes, we crop the images to obtain single-object images using bounding boxes.
-The size of the train and test images is set to $224\times 224$.
+In order to verify the proposed method, we use the ModelNet40 dataset~\cite{modelnet} for 3D object observation, transmission and 3D reconstruction and Pascal3D dataset~\cite{pascal3D} for object detection in 2D image, transmission and 3D estimation.
+Modelnet contains 40 classes and about 300 instances for each category, and Pascal3D includes 10 classes and 10 instances for each category.
+We set latent dimension to $64$ for Pascal3D and ModelNet40.
+While transmitting the latent variable, some elements can be rejected at various rates due to unexpected interruption, or for artibrary over-compression rate.
+Therefore, in this experiment, the rejection ratios (or probability) of elements are set to 30, 50, 70, and 90\%.
+For the 3D shape information, we convert CAD model into $64^3$ voxel grids with binary variables.
+Since there are also the images of multi-object scenes in Pascal3D dataset, we crop the images to obtain single-object images using bounding boxes.
+The size of the train and test images is set to $448\times 448$.

-The proposed method aims to achieve robust 3D shape reconstruction from the corrupted latent variable as elements of the transmitted vector are lost or omitted.
-To handle this issue, it is important to find the modal corresponding to the label of the object with only exploiting the elements that remain from the original vector.
-In other words, the possibility of performing correct 3D reconstruction increases when label classification (or modal selection) using Eq.~\eqref{optimal_label} is successfully performed.
-We evaluate the label classification accuracy by finding the nearest modal with the remaining elements of the latent variable.

-We also analyze the 3D reconstruction results using the decoder, after performing missing element imputation.
+We analyze the 3D reconstruction results using the decoder, after performing classification for modal selection, and missing element imputation.
 The case of using AE and vanilla VAE are also evaluated for comparison.
 We follow Eq.~\eqref{imputation_vae} for VAE when performing missing element imputation of latent variables.
 In the case of AE, since there is no assumption of the latent space, we simply assume that the prior distribution is Gaussian similar to VAE.
-The mean and variance of the latent variables for the all training datapoints are calculated and used as the parameters of the Gaussian distribution.
+As mentioned in Section III, in the case of AE and VAE, category-specific modals are obtained in advance to the runtime by averaging latent variables obtained from training dataset according to each category.
+For our method, category-specific modals are also estimated in advance to the runtime, by using the prior network and one-hot category labels.